-The Children’s Trust of Escambia County, an Independent Special District of Escambia County
+The, Escambia Children’s Trust, an Independent Special District of Escambia County

-DRAFT BYLAWS CHILDREN'S TRUST OF ESCAMBIA COUNTY
+DRAFT BYLAWS

 PREAMBLE

-The Children's Trust of Escambia County has been established pursuant to Florida Statute 125.901 and Escambia County Ordinance 20-22 as approved by the Electorate and has as its general purpose the provision of services to children throughout Escambia County as more fully set forth in statute and ordinance.
+The Escambia Chldren’s Trust has been established pursuant to § 125.901, Fla.
+Stat. and Escambia County Ordinance § 2020-22, as approved by the Electorate, and has as its general purpose the provision of services to children throughout Escambia County as more fully set forth in statute and ordinance.

 ARTICLE I. - MEMBERSHIP AND TERM OF OFFICE

-The Children's Trust of Escambia County shall consist of ten (10) members including the Escambia County Superintendent of Schools, a local Escambia County School Board Member (as selected by the School Board), the Administrator of the District of the Department of Children and Families having authority over Escambia County or designee who is a member of the Senior Management Service or of the Selected Exempt Service, a member of the Escambia County Board of County Commissioners (as selected by the Board of County Commissioners), and the Judge assigned to juvenile cases.
+The Children's Trust of Escambia County shall consist of ten (10) members including the Escambia County Superintendent of Schools, a local Escambia County School Board Member (as selected by the School Board), the Administrator of the District of the Department of Children and Families having authority over Escambia County or designee who is a member of the Senior Management Service or of the Selected Exempt Service, a member of the Escambia County Board of County Commissioners (as selected by the Board of County Commissioners), and a judge assigned to juvenile cases.
 These members shall serve for as long as they hold office or until they are removed in accordance with statute or the ordinance.
-The other five (5) members of the Board shall be appointed by the Governor upon recommendation by the Board of County Commissioners and, after their initial term in office shall serve for terms of four (4) years each.
+The other five (5) members of the Board shall be appointed by the Governor upon recommendation by the Board of County Commissioners and, after their initial term in office, shall serve for terms of four (4) years each.
 Members shall serve until their replacement is selected or they have been otherwise removed from office.

+ARTICLE II. - OFFICERS, ELECTIONS, AND VACANCIES

+Section 1. - Officers

+The officers of this Trust shall be chosen from its membership and consist of a Chair, Vice-Chair, and Treasurer.
+After the organizational period, each shall be elected at the annual meeting for a term of office of one (1) year.
+An officer may be elected to one additional consecutive term.

+The Chair shall:

+Preside at all meetings of the Trust.

+May be an ex-officio member of all committees of the Trust.

+Serve as a member of the Executive Committee.

+Appoint, with Trust approval, all ad hoc committees.

+Perform all of the duties usually pertaining to the office of Chair.

+Be the primary check signer of the Trust subject to countersignature by another member of the Trust or the Executive Director.

+The Vice-Chair shall:

+Preside at all meetings of the Trust in the absence of the Chair.

+Serve as a member of the Executive Committee.

+Perform all such duties usually pertaining to the Office of Vice-Chair.

+The Treasurer shall:

+Preside over the Trust Budget Planning Committee.

+Serve as a member of the Executive Committee.

+Preside at all meetings of the Trust in the absence of the Chair and Vice-Chair

+In the event of a vacancy in the position(s) of the Chair, Vice-Chair, or Treasurer, the position shall be filled at the next meeting of the members and the term shall be the remainder of the vacant position’s term.
+Any vacancy in other offices that result from this selection may be filled by immediate election for the remainder of the term.

-ARTICLE II. - MEETINGS
+ARTICLE III. - MEETINGS